omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 ## 7/10/19
 (uploaded at work)
+- views.py
+- urls.py
 - user_page.html
+- user_page.css
 - base_generic.js
 - base_generic.html
 - base_generic.css
+- request_detail.html
+- created remove_coach_or_athlete.html
+- obsoleted remove_athletes_from_coach.html and remove_coaches_from_athlete.html
+- obsoleted request_list.html

 ## functionality completed on 7/9/19
 - removed coaches and groups from user page
 - add onmouseover and onmouseleave effects to sidebar nav so you don't have to click to open/close
+- + and - symbols in dropdowns of sidebar now work properly and are positioned properly
+- are you sure you want to delete xxx page created
+  - remove_coach_or_athlete.html
+- removed add athlete/coach buttons from user page as they are now in sidebar as +/- buttons
+- added right side nav with requests

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.